mmore500/conduit/docs/Citing.md

 >  Moreno, Matthew Andres, Santiago Rodriguez, Papa, and Charles, Ofria.
 "Conduit: A C++ Library for Best-Effort High Performance Computing." .
 In Proceedings of the Genetic and Evolutionary Computation Conference Companion (pp. 1795–1800).
 Association for Computing Machinery, 2021.

 MLA:
 > Moreno, Matthew Andres et al. "Conduit: A C++ Library for Best-Effort High Performance Computing."
 Proceedings of the Genetic and Evolutionary Computation Conference Companion.
-Association for Computing Machinery,
+Association for Computing Machinery, July 7 2021, 1795-1800.

 You can also access metadata to cite Conduit in our [`CITATION.cff` file](https://github.com/mmore500/conduit/blob/master/CITATION.cff).
 Formatted citations were generated via <https://bibtex.online>.